 This is the official form that you have to file with the IRS to become a 501(c)(3) tax exempt organization.
-If you are another type of nonprofit organization, you can consult the IRS resources to see which form you will use in replacement of the 1023 (in most cases this will be a 1024, or no form at all).
+There are many different types of nonprofits, so if 501(c)(3) does not match your organization, you can consult the IRS resources to see which form you will use in replacement of the 1023 (in most cases this will be a 1024, or no form at all).

 Form 1023-EZ is considered easier to file because of its length and relatively inexpensive price.
 The 1023-EZ is only 3 pages long, compared to the standard from which comes in at 40 pages.
 If this wasn’t reason enough, the 1023-EZ is $275 to file, compared to $600 for the standard form.